atreyasha/spp-explainability/docs/develop.md

     4. Visualizations

+        1.  show visualizations of important patterns in a regex model -\> something which is small and fits well into a page

-        1.  show TikZ visualization of each binary neuron\'s relative importance for classes -\> would be interesting to see how saturated these are
+        2.  show TikZ visualization of each binary neuron\'s relative importance for classes -\> would be interesting to see how saturated these are